TeselaGen/tg-oss/packages/ove/README.md

 IMPORTANT!
-First make sure you make an issue for whatever it is you'd like to see changed! fork your own branch of tg-oss from https://github.com/TeselaGen/tg-oss cd tg-oss yarn yarn nx run ove:start #this will start the demo app navigate to the output url (usually http://127.0.0.1:8805)
+First make sure you make an issue for whatever it is you'd like to see changed! fork your own branch of tg-oss from https://github.com/TeselaGen/tg-oss cd tg-oss bun bun nx run ove:start #this will start the demo app navigate to the output url (usually http://127.0.0.1:8805)
 ```